 What’s the expected salary for your degree?

-When it comes to subject choice, should you follow your heart or the dollar signs?
+When it comes to choosing your degree, should you follow your heart or the dollar signs?
 Our guide to graduate starting salaries can help you make the call.

 Credit: William Warby – Flickr

-The question on every graduate’s lips is: what can you expect to be paid in your first year of work?
-No need to use The Force – we’ve got everything you need to know right here.
+The question on every soon-to-be graduate’s lips: What will I be earning when I land my first job?
+No need to start trudging through job sites to find the answer – we’ve got everything you need to know right here!